-QuickBooks Online is an accounting software designed to help small businesses manage assets, liabilities, equity, income, and expenses while Excel is a spreadsheet program intended for data organization, analysis, and visualization.
-You can use QuickBooks Online for accounting right out of the box while in Excel, you have to have the expertise and time to set up the spreadsheet to mimic accounting software capabilities.
+QuickBooks Online is accounting software designed to help small businesses manage assets, liabilities, equity, income, and expenses, while Excel is a spreadsheet program for data organization, analysis, and visualization.
+You can use QuickBooks Online for accounting right out of the box, but with Excel, you have to have the expertise and time to set up the spreadsheet to mimic accounting software capabilities.

-In our expert opinion, QuickBooks Online is a useful tool for daily accounting without the hassles of spreadsheet formulas and syntax.
-However, Excel is more valuable if you want to do a deep dive into data analysis, use advanced formulas and statistical methods, and create charts and graphs for data visualization.
+In my expert opinion, QuickBooks Online is a useful tool for daily accounting without the hassles of spreadsheet formulas and syntax.
+However, Excel is more valuable if you want to dive deeper into data analysis, use advanced formulas and statistical methods, and create charts and graphs for data visualization.

 Main Purpose | General accounting and financial reporting | Data organization, analysis, and visualization |